raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : a specific instance of server software running on a specific host ({{serviceinstances}}).

 long-lived operations:
 : a long-lived operation is an outstanding operation on a DSO session where either the client or server, acting as initiator, has requested that the responder send new information regarding the request, as it becomes available.

 DNS message:
+: any DNS message, including DNS queries, response, updates, DSO messages, etc.

+DNS request message:
+: any DNS message where the QR bit is 0.

+DNS response message:
-: any non-DSO DNS message (but not a DNS response).
+: any DNS message where the QR bit is 1.

 DSO message:
+: a DSO request message, DSO unidirectional message, or a DSO response to a DSO request message.
-: a DSO request message or a DSO unidirectional message.
-Whether a DSO message is a DSO Request or a DSO response is determined by the specification of its primary TLV.
+If the QR bit is 1 in a DSO message, it is a DSO response message.
+If the QR bit is 0 in a DSO message, it is a DSO request message or DSO unidirectional message, as determined by the specification of its primary TLV.

-DNS response:
-: any non-DSO response.

-DSO response:
+DSO response message:
 : a response to a DSO request message.

 DSO request message: